StefanoVollono/angular-select/README.md

 ```

  ## The CSS
-You can choose between the sass or che css version.
+You can choose between the scss or che css version.
 Choosing SASS allow you to specify some graphic behaviour overriding the global variables in
 angular-select.scss file